Risk Management Overview

-The Group maintains a risk-based annual internal audit plan (see pages 84 to 85 for the report on internal controls).
-As the risks assessed under the RMF changed during the period, the annual internal audit plan was flexed to ensure appropriate levels of assurance.
-The Group risk register was reviewed with internal audit during the development of the annual internal audit plan, and subsequently at each update of the Group risk register throughout the period, to ensure alignment of the internal audit plan to the Group’s risk profile.
-To underpin the robustness of the operation of the RMF, as part of the risk-based internal audit process, the internal auditors assess the gross and net risk ranking assigned by the risk owners.
-The RMF is also subject to an annual review and shared with the internal audit team.
+The Group maintains a risk-based annual internal audit plan (see page 19 for the report on internal controls).
+As the risks assessed under the RMF changed and the impacts of COVID-19 were assessed during the period, the annual internal audit plan was flexed to ensure appropriate levels of assurance.
+The Group Risk Register was reviewed with internal audit during the development of the annual internal audit plan, and subsequently at each update of the Group Risk Register throughout the period, to ensure alignment of the internal audit plan to the Group’s risk profile.
+To underpin the robustness of the RMF, as part of the risk-based internal audit process, the internal auditors assess the gross and net risk ranking assigned by the risk owners.
+The RMF is also subject to an annual review and shared with the Internal Audit team.

 Risk Management Cycle

 Each business area director and Group function head is responsible for the identification, assessment and management of risk in their area.
 Each risk is owned by an individual in that area.
 The process includes the use of risk registers and one to one interviews with business area directors, Group function heads and board members.
 Risks are assessed on a gross and net basis against a consistent set of criteria defined by the board.
 The criteria measure the likelihood of occurrence against the potential impact to the Group including financial results, strategic plans, operations and reputation.
 Each risk is allocated a risk appetite category and a risk tolerance; changes in the risk profile are tracked at each reporting point during the period and presented to the audit committee.
 The assessment includes current and emerging risks.
 Principal risks are categorised into four distinct areas, both externally and internally driven, which include financial, infrastructure, marketplace, and reputational risks.
 Existing controls and improvement actions are recorded on the risk register for each risk, together with internal audit reviews.